Here are a few tips for the role of Table Topics Master.

 Before the meeting

 Prepare fun, interesting and challenging Table Topics questions, preferably on a single theme.
-Check with the Toastmaster of the Evening to see if they have a theme for the night and confirm which club members are scheduled as Speakers and General Evaluator for the evening.
-They will be excluded from Table Topics participation.
+Check with the Toastmaster of the Evening to see if they have a theme for the night and confirm which club members are scheduled as Speakers and Evaluators for the evening.
 Generally, do not ask guests to participate in Table Topics.
 An exception would be Toastmasters visiting from another club.

 When introduced by the Toastmaster